espocrm/documentation/docs/administration/cron-on-windows.md

 # Setting up Cron on Windows

+!!! note

-Note that all configuration settings listed here are made on **Windows Server 2019**.
+    All configuration settings listed here are made on **Windows Server 2019**.

 To setup crontab on Windows system, take the following steps: